Kevinpaulbabu1820/SCBN-Rule-ChatBot/README.md

-## A chatbot application using Python and Neo4j.
+## A Chatbot application using Python and Neo4j.

 Check out Wiki for the documentation